-If we had to find a fault, it'd be that Express only has five simultaneous connections – meaning you'll only be able to use the VPN on five devices at a time.
+If we had to find a fault, it'd be that Express only offers five simultaneous connections – meaning you'll only be able to use the VPN on five devices at a time.
 However, that should be more than enough for most people, and it's a sacrifice we'd be willing to make to get the very best UAE VPN on the market.

 Get 3 months FREE of the best UAE VPN (opens in new tab)

 As the full package, ExpressVPN is the best option for those in the UAE, and now it's even better value with three months free – that's 15 months for the price of 12.
 Combine that with a 30-day money-back guarantee that allows you to try it out risk-free, and you've got a great-value package with the best UAE VPN money can buy.

 Nord's security-focused approach pays dividends when it comes to staying safe in Dubai and the UAE, and its excellent encryption ensures your browsing stays truly private.
 Alongside that are options like DNS leak protection, two kill switches and Onion over VPN, which all combine to create a seriously solid security solution.

 It's not all work and no play with Nord, though, as it has great streaming power.
 You'll be able to unblock Netflix, iPlayer and more, plus other sites restricted by Etisalat and Du.

-Great connection speeds mean that you won't be waiting around, and apps for pretty much every device allows you to stay protected wherever you are.
+Great connection speeds mean that you won't be waiting around, and apps for pretty much every device allow you to stay protected wherever you are.

 However, one of the few downsides is the design of the mobile apps.
 They retain the map-based interface from the desktop clients, but on smaller screens this doesn't work quite as well.
-This is a small issue, though, and one unlikely to cause any real problems.
+This is a very minor issue, though, and one unlikely to cause any real problems.

 Although not quite as well-rounded as ExpressVPN, NordVPN provides an excellent UAE VPN service that we highly recommend.(opens in new tab)